sahilFretron/myPush/NewBoardingDoc.md

 ---

-Let's dive deeper into the explanation of each part of the project structure, followed by the flowchart that includes an example.
+## Project Structure

+### 1. Dependency Injection (DI) - Example: HTTP Module with GrizzlyServer
+**Dependency Injection (DI)** is a design pattern used to inject dependencies (like services, repositories, or other components) into classes rather than letting the classes create these dependencies themselves.
+This ensures a decoupled architecture, making it easier to manage and test individual components.

+In this project, we use DI to inject the **GrizzlyServer** (HTTP module) and other services into our resource files.
+When the server starts, it initializes resources (API endpoints), services, repositories, producers, and consumers, all ready to handle incoming requests.

+**Example**:
+In a shopping app, each module (user login, product display, checkout) needs different services.
+DI supplies these modules with the correct services, ensuring they work without having to create these services on their own.

 ---

-### Project Structure

-1. **DI (Dependency Injection) - Example: HTTP Module with GrizzlyServer**
-   Dependency Injection (DI) is a design pattern used to pass the dependencies (like services or repositories) into classes rather than having them instantiate these dependencies themselves.
-It helps in decoupling components and making them easier to test and manage.

-   In our project, we use DI to inject dependencies like the HTTP server (GrizzlyServer) and other services into our resource files.
-For example, when starting the **GrizzlyServer** (our HTTP module), it injects resources (API endpoints), services, and repositories, making them available to handle requests.

-   **Real-world example**:
-   Imagine an online shopping app where different sections (like user authentication, product listing, and payment processing) need different functionalities (services).
-DI is like giving each section the necessary tools it needs to perform its job without each section worrying about how to get those tools.
+### 2. Registering Resources
+**Resources** in the project are entry points for handling incoming HTTP requests.
+Each resource corresponds to a particular API endpoint (e.g., `/vehicles`, `/users`).
+Registering resources means mapping URLs to the resource classes that handle requests.

+- **Example**:
+  The `VehicleResource` class is registered to handle all requests to the `/vehicles` endpoint.
+This class processes the request, calls necessary services, and returns the response.

 ---

-2. **Registering Resources**
-   Resources in the project are like doors to specific parts of the system.
-Each resource is tied to a particular API endpoint (e.g., `/vehicles`, `/users`).
-This registration step maps URLs to the resource classes that will handle requests.
+### 3. Resource Files
+**Resource files** are responsible for handling the actual requests received at specific API endpoints.
+They process the requests, pass them to the services for business logic, and return the appropriate response to the client.

+- **Example**:
+  - `VehicleResource`: Handles requests for `/vehicles` like fetching vehicle details or adding a new vehicle.
+  - `UserResource`: Manages requests to `/users` like user registration and login.

 ---

-3. **Resource Files**
-   Resource files contain the logic for handling specific API requests.
-Each resource file corresponds to a particular resource or endpoint.
-For example, a `VehicleResource` file could manage requests related to vehicles, while a `UserResource` could handle user-related requests.
-These resource files call services to perform the actual operations.
+### 4. Services
+**Services** contain the core business logic of the application.
+They execute the required operations, validate data, interact with external systems, and communicate with repositories to fetch or update data.

-   **Example**:
+- **Example**:
-   - `VehicleResource`: Handles `/vehicles` requests.
-   - `UserResource`: Handles `/users` requests.
+  A `DocumentService` could check if a vehicle’s document is expired.
+It might also call external APIs (e.g., the mParivahan API) for further validation.

+In this project, services can also act as **Producers**, publishing events to a message broker when significant actions occur (e.g., notifying other systems when a vehicle document is validated).

 ---

-4. **Services**
-   Services contain the core business logic of the application.
-When resource files receive requests, they call services to perform operations like checking data validity, updating records, or interacting with external APIs.
+### 5. Producer
+**Producers** are components responsible for sending messages to a message broker.
+For example, after a service processes a request (such as validating a document), it can publish a message to notify other parts of the system or trigger workflows.

-   **Example**:
+- **Example**:
-   A `DocumentService` might validate whether a vehicle's document is expired, interact with external services (like the mParivahan API), and return the result.
+  A `DocumentService` might publish a message to a message broker (like Kafka or RabbitMQ) that the document has been successfully validated.

 ---

-5. **Repositories**
-   Repositories are responsible for interacting with the database.
-They handle data retrieval, updates, and persistence.
-Services depend on repositories to fetch or save data.
+### 6. Consumer
+**Consumers** listen for messages from the message broker and act on them.
+For instance, a `DocumentConsumer` could listen for document validation messages and trigger additional workflows based on the content of those messages.

-   **Example**:
+- **Example**:
-   A `VehicleRepository` would handle database operations like fetching vehicle data or saving new vehicles.
+  A `NotificationService` could consume messages from the message broker and send out an email or an alert when the document validation is completed.

 ---

-6. **Model**
+### 7. Repositories
+**Repositories** manage database interactions.
+They perform operations like retrieving data, updating records, or saving new entities.
+Services rely on repositories to fetch or save data in the database.

+- **Example**:
+  The `VehicleRepository` might handle database queries to fetch vehicle details or insert a new vehicle record.

+---

+### 8. Model
-   Models represent the data structure used throughout the project.
-They define how data is stored in the database and how it is transferred between different layers.
+**Models** represent the structure of the data in the project.
+These classes define how data is stored in the database and how it flows between different layers of the system.

-   **Example**:
+- **Example**:
-   A `Vehicle` model would define fields like `vehicleId`, `registrationNumber`, and `documentExpiryDate`.
-This model would be used by both repositories and services.
+  The `Vehicle` model would contain fields like `vehicleId`, `registrationNumber`, and `documentExpiryDate`.
+This model is used by the service and repository layers to handle vehicle data.

+---

+In this structure:
+- The **HttpModule** initializes the application.
+- **AppComponent** sets up all dependencies, including the HTTP server, resources, and services.
+- The **GrizzlyServer** starts, ready to handle API requests.
+- A client makes a request, which is routed through **VehicleResource** to the appropriate service (**DocumentService**).
+- **DocumentService** interacts with the **VehicleRepository** and **Vehicle Model** for data operations.
+- Once processing is complete, the **DocumentService** (as a **Producer**) sends a message to the **Message Broker**.
+- A **Consumer** picks up this message and triggers additional processing, such as notifying the user.

 ---